 - Fatigue and reduced exercise tolerance

-Because eosinophilic granuloma can lead to progressive lung scarring and recurrent lung collapse, veterans may qualify for higher ratings or secondary conditions such as chronic respiratory failure if the disease becomes severe.
+Because eosinophilic granuloma can lead to progressive lung scarring and recurrent lung collapse, veterans may qualify for a higher rating or secondary conditions such as chronic respiratory failure if their condition becomes severe.

 Sarcoidosis

 Sarcoidosis is a non-infectious granulomatous disease in which clusters of inflammatory cells form in different organs.
-It most commonly affects the lungs, but it can also involve the skin, eyes, heart, liver, and nervous system.
-The condition is unpredictable; some veterans experience only mild symptoms, while others develop chronic or multi-organ sarcoidosis that causes significant disability.
-Research has shown the veteran population has twice the annual prevalence of sarcoidosis compared with the nonveteran population.
+It most commonly affects the lungs, but it can also affect the skin, eyes, heart, liver, and nervous system.

 - Shortness of breath or chronic dry cough